nataliecardot/devconnect/README.md

 - `moment`: JavaScript library for working with dates and times (e.g., formatting)

+- `uuid`: generates a random string, for use as an id in this app

 _Front end:_

 The app's front end is contained in the `client` directory.
 It was bootstrapped with `create-react-app`.